Four Seasons Theatre’s ‘Company’ has emotional depth

 Kate Jajewski’s Amy handles “Getting Married Today” with technical precision, nailing the song’s rapid-fire wordplay.
 She and her real-life husband, Dan Jajewski as Paul, share easy chemistry.
 Their dynamic, however, lacks the push-and-pull needed to make the scene crackle.
 The humor lands, but the contrast between Amy’s panic and Paul’s quiet devotion could be sharper.

-Among the men, Drew Brhel’s singing is a highlight, bringing warmth and polish to his performance.
+Among the men, Zak Wolff’s singing is a highlight, bringing warmth and polish to his performance.
 Natalie Davies offers a fresh take on April, the flight attendant Bobby nearly marries.
 Davies brings a grounded sweetness to the role, making her more endearing than ditzy.
 Her performance in “Barcelona” finds unexpected charm in a number that can sometimes feel like a throwaway.

 Musically, the production is in strong hands under Thomas Kasdorf’s direction, particularly in navigating Sondheim’s complex rhythms.
 Even so, the funk and groove sections feel overly restrained, missing the looseness that gives them their drive.

-Note: [Editor's note: This article originally misidentified Zak Wolff as Drew Brhel.]